Andrew Pinson: Legal career

 Pinson served as a law clerk to judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit and then to associate justice Clarence Thomas of the Supreme Court of the United States.
 Pinson was a lawyer at Jones Day in Atlanta where he served in the issues and appeals practice.
 He then went on to be the Deputy Solicitor General and later Solicitor General of Georgia, taking office on September 16, 2018, after the elevation of Sarah Hawkins Warren to the Supreme Court.

 Judicial career

 Georgia Court of Appeals

 Pinson was sworn in as a judge of the Georgia Court of Appeals on August 31, 2021, after being appointed by Georgia Governor Brian Kemp, becoming one of the youngest members at age 35.

 Georgia Supreme Court

 Appointment

 In July 2021, Pinson was one of six candidates under consideration for appointment to the Georgia Supreme Court following the retirement of justice Harold Melton, the seat was eventually filled by Verda Colvin.
 On February 14, 2022, the governor appointed Pinson to be an associate justice of the Georgia Supreme Court following the resignation of David Nahmias July 17, 2022.
 He was sworn into office on July 20, 2022.
 Pinson was succeeded by Ben Land on the court of appeals.

 Election to full term

-In May 2024, Pinson was elected to a full term on the Supreme Court over John Barrow.
+In May 2024, Pinson was elected to a full term on the Supreme Court over former U.S. Representative John Barrow by a 55% to 45% margin.